PBA Home >

 information.
 To request emails and/or U.S. postal service mailing addresses

-from the CU Foundation, you must contact them to receive a request form, at:
+from the CU Foundation, you must contact them to receive a request form:

-Because of the Email for Life program described above, currently email
+Due to the Email for Life program described above, email

-information is available for most all recent CU-Boulder graduates.
+information is available for the great majority of recent CU-Boulder graduates.

 Examples of Item Types and Complete Questionnaires